jdonaldson/Parsnip.tmbundle/README.md

 # Parsnip#

 Parsnip is a Textmate bundle for creating [snippets](http://manual.macromates.com/en/snippets).
 It relies on [regular expression syntax](http://www.regular-expressions.info/reference.html) in order to flexibly specify tab stops and default text.
-It also has the ability to intelligently space your code using regular expressions.
+It also has the ability to intelligently space code.

+## Intelligent Spacing ##
+Intelligent spacing is the simplest, so I'll describe that first.

+The main benefit of intelligent spacing comes when you want to align variables, values, and comments in code:

+	var x = 4; // a comment goes here
+	var y = 20000; // another comment
+	var foobar = 'sadfasdfasdf'; // one more comment;

+After parsing this section with parsnip's pattern match column spacing, we have:

+	var x      = 4;              // a comment goes here
+	var y      = 20000;          // another comment
+	var foobar = 'sadfasdfasdf'; // one more comment;

+Note that the comments were excluded from the column spacing.
+Please also note that this technique only works for languages that have double forward slash comments, and will not work with any inline comments.

-## Intro ##
+## Using parsnips ##

-While Parsnip (uppercase) is the bundle, a *parsnip* is actually a special sequence of characters, similar to a regex.
+While Parsnip (uppercase) is the bundle, a *parsnip* is actually a special sequence of characters, which is essentially a modified regex.
 A simple parsnip looks like this:
 `>/(\w+)/`
 *I thought it looked a bit like a [parsnip](http://en.wikipedia.org/wiki/Parsnip)... you may have to use your imagination a little.*

-## Using parsnips ##
 The bundle works by looking for a parsnip in a document or selected text.
 You type the parsnip directly into your document:

 	>/(\w)/